Minimize Exposure Bias of Seq2Seq Models in Joint Entity and Relation Extraction: Investigation on Data Model Bias

 While Seq2Seq assigns an order to the triplets, Seq2UMTree generates triplets in an unordered way, regardless of the triplet number.
 To verify the effectiveness of Seq2UMTree on multiple triplets, we split NYT and DuIE test sets into five subsets in which each sentence only contains a specific number of triplets (1, 2, 3, 4, $>$4).
 The performance of the models in the subsets is shown in Figure. \ref{fig:multi}.
 In DuIE, when the triplet number increases, the F1 scores of WDec decrease drastically from 70\% to 40\% for triplet numbers greater than 2.
 MHS and Seq2UMTree perform better as the triplet number increases.
 By contrast, in NYT, all models perform similarly with different numbers of triplets.
 To better address the reasons behind the performance differences, we conduct qualitative analysis of the data, finding that in NYT, 90\% triplets in the test set reoccurred in the training set, while in DuIE, the percentage is only 30\%.
 Based on this observation, we hypothesize that the Seq2Seq models gain high score in NYT because of exposure bias: as the triplets in the test set are highly overlapped with those in the training set, the models achieve high scores by memorizing the frequently reoccurred training set triplets, which causes the overfitting that makes the models generalize poorly to the unseen triplets.

-To testify the generalization of the models, we split the test set into 10 subsets according to the reoccurred frequency (1-10) of triplets in the training set.
+To investigate the effects of data bias from reoccurred frequency, we split the test set into 10 subsets according to the reoccurred frequency (1-10) of triplets in the training set.
 The results are shown in Figure. \ref{fig:overlap}.
 In NYT, the F1 scores of both WDec and Seq2UMTree increases as the reoccurred frequency increases.
 In DuIE, the performance curve is almost flat despite of the reoccurred frequency.
 This implies that the performance is highly related to the reoccurred frequency in NYT (90\% reoccurred) but is minimally related to that in DuIE (30\% reoccurred).

-To further dig the relationship between exposure bias and generalization, we conduct an AB test on the NYT dataset.
-We subset a new training set from the NYT training set, and then subset two new test sets, Test-A and Test-B, from the NYT test set: Test-A's triplets is 100\% overlapped with these in the new training set but the triplets in Test-B have never appeared in the new training set.
+To further testify the effects of exposure bias on seen and unseen data, we conduct an AB test on the NYT dataset.
+We take a new training set from the NYT training set, and then take two new test sets, Test-A and Test-B, from the NYT test set: Test-A's triplets is 100\% overlapped with these in the new training set but the triplets in Test-B have never appeared in the new training set.
 The new training set consists of 60\% of the original.
 Test-A and Test-B contain 53\% and 47\% of the sentences from the original, respectively.
 The results are reported in Table. \ref{tab:abtest}.

-Seq2UMTree performs not only better than WDec with 4.3\% absolute F1 score in Test-B, but also maintains a more reliable performances because the performance difference in these 2 test sets for Seq2UMTree is 6.3\% smaller than that of WDec in the absolute F1 score.
-This verifies our hypothesis that the Seq2Seq models are suffered more from exposure bias, results in more overfitting, while Seq2UMtree with minimized exposure bias is more generalized to the unseen triplets.
+Though Seq2UMTree underperforms WDec in 100\%-overlapped set, it outperforms WDec in unseen set.
+The performance drop (from seen to unseen) for Seq2UMTree is smaller than WDec's, which implies that Seq2UMTree is more robust and more reliable.
+This verifies our hypothesis that the Seq2Seq models suffer more from exposure bias, which results in more overfitting, while Seq2UMtree with minimized exposure bias is more generalized to the unseen triplets.

 As the NYT dataset intrinsically has high portion of overlapped triplets in its training and test sets, and has already been overfitted by existing models, we suggest that NYT is not unbiased enough to be used as a baseline dataset, and the F1 scores of the models on NYT are not reliable.